 Conflict of Interest.
 The portfolio managers' management of other accounts may give rise to potential conflicts of interest in connection with his management of a Fund's investments, on the one hand, and the investments of the other accounts, on the other.
 The other accounts may have the same investment objective as a Fund.
 Therefore, a potential conflict of interest may arise as a result of the identical investment objectives, whereby a portfolio manager could favor one account over another.
 Another potential conflict could include the portfolio managers' knowledge about the size, timing and possible market impact of Fund trades, whereby a portfolio manager could use this information to the advantage of other accounts and to the disadvantage of a Fund.
 However, the Adviser has established policies and procedures to ensure that the purchase and sale of securities among all accounts it manages are fairly and equitably allocated.

 Securities Ownership.
-As of August 31, 2023, the portfolio managers did not own any shares of the Funds.
+The portfolio managers did not own any shares of the Funds as no shares of the Funds were outstanding prior to the date of this SAI.

 UNDERWRITER